Snowmobiler Counts Blessings As Stranger Finds Him Buried: 'Help Me!'

 GRAND COUNTY, Colo.
 (CBS4) – A Lakewood man is lucky to be alive after being pinned for hours beneath his snowmobile on Rabbit Ears Pass.
 Wanting to stick to lower angle terrain due to avalanche danger, experienced snowmobiler Lance McGinn headed to Rabbit Ears Pass last Saturday with his friend Somerset McCarty.

-Both were still well prepared with avalanche safety gear, emergency overnight items and radios, but when the pair split up, they neglected to communicate where they each planned to explore.READ MORE: Helmeted Snowboarder Dies After Collision With Tree At Eldora
+Both were still well prepared with avalanche safety gear, emergency overnight items and radios, but when the pair split up, they neglected to communicate where they each planned to explore.READ MORE: 'An Insult To Hunters Who Follow The Rules': Iniki Kapu Banned From Hunting In Colorado, Most Of U.S., After Poaching Spree

 McGinn, who normally sticks to the trees, found himself in a flat meadow.